Swim Meet Primer

 Now this is the good part.
 You will have the opportunity to sign-up for a "job".
 Here's an attempt to describe a meet and the working positions at the same time:

 When the children first arrive, they will go to the area designated for the team.
 This is very much a social event so unless you have a very young child you will not want to embarrass your child by hanging around here.
-The social director of this area is known as the Card Distributor.
-This person has a card ("the blue card") for each swimmer by stroke and in order of appearance.
-It is this hapless person's job to actually connect the child with the card at the correct time.
+The social director of this area is known as the Tent Parent.
+The Tent Parent(s) is charged with watching over the kids in the tent area.
+They also call the kids up when it is time for their races.

-Once the child has a card, he/she reports to the Clerk of Course.
-The clerk and three or four helpers line the children up on a series of benches.
+When it is time for the swimmer's race, he/she reports to the Clerk of Course.
+The clerk and three or four helpers line the children up on a of benches.
 The goal here is to have all the children in a single heat lined up on the same bench in lane order - teens tend not to cooperate in this style of organization.
 The children move up through the benches until they end up behind the starting block, hand off their cards (hopefully still intact), and are ready to swim.

 At the starting blocks you have all kinds of people.
 Each lane has three Timers.
 At a typical 6-lane pool that means 18 timers.
 Usually there is a Recording Timer for each lane.
 As if that is not enough there is a Head Timer to backup the timers and an Assistant Head Timer to back up that person - it's called redundancy and is very popular these days.